eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/07_powerup_model.md

 ## Alternative Ways To Use The PowerUp Model

-You can also use the PowerUp model to power your account with CPU and NET, using an EOS wallet that supports the PowerUp function.
+You can also use the PowerUp model to power your account with CPU and NET, using an EOS wallet that supports the PowerUp resource model.